Download the pdf-version.

 The EcoSwitch fetches energy price data from our server to determine when consuming power is cheapest.
 Based on this information the EcoSwitch schedules when to switch on, for example at 12 o’clock.

-In the chapter EcoSwitch Energy Planner you can read how to configure it according to your wishes.
+In the chapter Using the EcoSwitch Energy Planner you can read how to configure it according to your wishes.

 Switch the EcoSwitch on and off manually